samplx/samplx-argv-parser/Readme.md

 ### `argumentResult.value`

 The value of the argument.
 Is normally a string, but may be any object if the argument had a transform function.
+If `opt.allowMultiple` is defined, then the value is an `Array` of argument values.

 ### `argumentResult.timesSet`